Last Updated on June 13, 2023 by Matt Musico

 2018 Season: 22 Home Runs

 While Ohtani’s rookie season was limited because of injury, he still flashed the kind of potential we were drooling about when he signed with the Angels.
-What specifically jumps out at you when looking at his stat page was how his offense took off in the final two months of the regular season.
+What specifically jumps out at you when looking at his stat page is how his offense took off in the final two months of the regular season.

 Through the end of July, which was his first 199 plate appearances in the big leagues, Ohtani slashed .258/.333/.494 with nine home runs, 25 RBI, and 26 runs scored.
 That’s nothing to scoff at considering his situation, as well as his 124 wRC+.
-But from August 1st through the end of the year (168 plate appearances), he clearly hit another gear, slashing .318/.393/.649 with 13 homers, 36 RBI, and 33 runs scored, which sussed out to a 179 wRC+.
+But from August 1st through the end of the year (168 plate appearances), he hit another gear, slashing .318/.393/.649 with 13 homers, 36 RBI, and 33 runs scored, which sussed out to a 179 wRC+.

 He also flashed elite Statcast numbers in various areas, including a 16.4% barrel rate, a 92.9 mph exit velocity, a 113.9 mph max exit velocity, and a 50.4% hard-hit rate.
 While 15 of his 22 homers came in front of the home crowd, the situation he took the most advantage of was facing right-handed pitching.
 In 110 plate appearances against lefties, he posted just a .654 OPS with two homers, but in 257 trips to the plate against righties, Ohtani posted a 1.043 OPS with 20 homers.